kstrikesbak/iffy/README.md

-# Project Title
+# Kg/lbs converter and weight advice app

-One Paragraph of project description goes here
+Simple app that converts Kg to lbs and vice versa.
+This app has the added feature of giving advice based on weight.

-## Getting Started
+## Getting Started and running the tests

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See below for information about running the app on the terminal.
+The first input is the numerical weight and second is the weight unit (either kg or lbs).
+Other weights are not accepted but may be available in the near future!
+The app will also give you advice based on your weight.
+See the app in live action below:

 ```bash
 week-4/iffy $ node smartApp.js 80 kg